10 Minute Clean Up Challenge

 I promise not to litter and to tell my family and friends not to litter.
 When I see litter, I promise to pick it up and put it in a trashcan.
 Keeping our city litter-free is an important way to protect our environment.
 I believe that it’s everyone’s responsibility to help keep St. Louis clean and I promise to do my part because “Litter bugs me!
 Stop it!
 Don’t drop it!”

-Here are several reminders about the use and care of city dumpsters:
+Reminders about the use and care of city dumpsters:

-3. Dumpsters are not supposed to be moved.
+3. Dumpsters are not to be moved.

 5. Dumpsters are not for bulk trash such as stoves, furniture and appliances, or any item over three (3) feet long.